StyraHem/ShellyForHASS/README.md

 - Monitor status (state, temperature, humidity, power, rssi, ip, fw, battery, uptime etc.)
 - Control (turn on/off, dim, color, effects, up/down etc.)
 - Sensors for most of the attributes
+- Switch sensors to show status of switch button (0.0.16)
+- Detection of click and multiple quick clicks by events
 - Works with Shelly default settings, no extra configuration
 - Runs locally, you don't have to add the device to Shelly Cloud
 - Coexists with Shelly Cloud so you can continue to use Shelly Cloud and Shelly apps